 Yes.
 In main the toolbar, you have an option to export an SVG graphic to a file.
 This SVG can be opened and "beautified" in a program like Adobe Illustrator or Inkscape (open source), and eventually published to the web as an image.

-Please be conscious, however, that VIS diagrams are mainly intended to be investigative sketches.
+Please be conscious, however, that network diagrams are mainly intended to be investigative sketches.
 Their complexity can easily exceed the complexity we should force our readers to deal with.
 Be nice to the mortals.

 That'd be cool, right!
 We'll try to get it added soon.